borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 - **Content Post Management**: Create, update, retrieve, like/unlike, and delete posts.
 - **Comment Management**: Create, update, retrieve, like/unlike, reply to comments, like/dislike comment replies, and delete comments.
 - **Chat Management**: Create chat, chatEntry(send messages), retrieve and delete chat capabilities for members.

+## Architectural Overview

+The BoroHubMedia API is structured in a modular way, allowing for clear separation of concerns and maintainability.
+Here’s a high-level overview of the architecture:

+1. **Server**: The API is built on an Express server, which handles incoming requests and routes them to the appropriate controllers.

+2. **Controllers**: Each controller (e.g., `MemberController`, `ContentController`) contains static methods that define the logic for handling requests related to specific resources.
+They interact with the models to perform CRUD operations and return responses.

+3. **Models**: The API uses Mongoose models (e.g., `Member`, `Content`, `Comment`) to define the structure of the data stored in MongoDB.
+These models represent the database schema and provide methods for interacting with the database.

+4. **Middleware**: Middleware functions (e.g., for authentication, error handling, CORS) are used to process requests before they reach the controllers.
+This allows for reusable logic that can be applied to multiple routes.

+5. **Routes**: The API defines routes for different functionalities (e.g., authentication, member management, content management) that map to the appropriate controller methods.

+6. **Error Handling**: A centralized error handling mechanism ensures that errors are caught and formatted consistently, providing meaningful feedback to clients.

+7. **Database**: MongoDB is used as the database to store member information, posts, comments, and chat data.
+The API connects to the database using Mongoose.

+This architecture promotes scalability and maintainability, making it easier to add new features and manage existing ones.

 ## HTTP Status Codes and Error Handling